CameronBeebe/scipfs/README.md

 SciPFS now exclusively uses a custom Go program (`scipfs_go_helper`) to communicate with your IPFS daemon.
 This approach replaces the previous Python-based `ipfshttpclient` library.

 - **Go Helper (`scipfs_go_helper`)**: This executable is crucial for all IPFS operations within SciPFS.
 You must build it from the provided Go source code (`scipfs_go_wrapper.go`) using the `./build_go_wrapper.sh` script after cloning the repository.
 Ensure this helper is in your PATH or the current working directory when running `scipfs`.
 - **Kubo (IPFS Daemon) Compatibility**: The `scipfs_go_helper` interacts with your IPFS daemon (typically Kubo, formerly go-ipfs) via its HTTP API.
-For best results, ensure your Kubo daemon is up-to-date and running correctly.
-While specific version incompatibilities are less of a direct concern for SciPFS itself (as it now depends on the Go helper), the Go helper relies on standard IPFS API interactions.
-Significant breakage in the IPFS API by very old or experimental Kubo versions could still pose issues.
+    - **Required Version**: SciPFS requires **Kubo version 0.34.1 or newer**.
+The `scipfs_go_helper` will perform a version check upon startup and will exit with an error if an older, incompatible version of Kubo is detected.
-- **Recommendation**: Keep your Kubo daemon updated to a recent stable release.
-If you encounter issues, verify that `scipfs_go_helper` is built correctly and that your IPFS daemon is operational and its API (`/ip4/127.0.0.1/tcp/5001` by default) is accessible.
+    - **Recommendation**: Keep your Kubo daemon updated to version 0.34.1 or a more recent stable release.
+If you encounter issues, verify that `scipfs_go_helper` is built correctly, that your IPFS daemon is operational, its API (`/ip4/127.0.0.1/tcp/5001` by default) is accessible, and its version meets the requirement.
+- **Why this check?** This ensures that `scipfs` can reliably use IPFS commands and flags (like `ipfs routing findprovs --num-providers`) that might have changed or been introduced in specific versions.

 ### Client Implementation Status